Bloomberg’s Jason Schreier discusses his new book, ‘Press Reset,’ on video game studio layoffs, closures

 Toward the end of your book, you talked about Zach Mumbach, a loyal Electronic Arts employee who joined straight out of high school and crunched long hours at the now defunct Visceral Games, rationalizing that hard workers like Kobe Bryant were obsessive in their pursuit of greatness.
 But Kobe Bryant, like the top gaming executives that Mumbach and other crunching employees were enriching, made $25 million a year and Mumbach didn’t.
 I thought that was a very strong anecdote.

-JS: I wanted readers, you come away from this book, knowing the names of at least a few people and remembering at least a few of the people who are showcased in the book.
+JS: I wanted readers to come away from this book knowing the names of at least a few people and remembering at least a few of the people who are showcased in the book.
 For example, the chapter you mentioned tells the story of Visceral and a lot of people know what Visceral is, a lot of people know their games and the canceled Star Wars game, but not a lot of people will know who Zach Mumbach is.
 And I hope that they leave this book knowing exactly who he is and knowing that this is one of the many fascinating people whose life was kind of upended by the closure of Visceral.
 These are the people behind these closures.

 You worked at Kotaku from 2012 to 2020.
 Has your approach to covering video games changed as you went from Kotaku to Bloomberg?